Apoptosome: Repression of apoptosis and cancer

 Under normal conditions, genetic or biochemical abnormalities trigger apoptosis to eliminate damaged or abnormal cells.
 However, cancer cells often acquire mutations that suppress this process, allowing them to survive.
 Cancer therapies like ionizing radiation have been developed to activate these repressed PCD (programmed cell death) pathways, often through overstimulation.

-P53 mutations in apoptosis

-The p53 protein is a tumor suppressor that is naturally involved in apoptotic pathways and plays a critical role in preventing cancer.
-It helps initiate apoptosis in response to cellular stress, such as DNA damage.
-In most cancers, the p53 pathway is mutated, which prevents the removal of malfunctioning cells and allows tumors to develop.

-This protein is also involved in aging and regulation of lifespan.
-P53 function can also be responsible for a limited life span where mutations of the p53 gene causes expression of dominant-negative forms producing long lived animals.
-Studies in C. elegans have shown that p53 mutants live longer, due to increased autophagy.
-In Drosophila, p53 mutations showed both positive and negative effects on adult lifespan, suggesting a link between programmed cell death (PCD), sexual differentiation, and aging.
-Determining how p53 affects life span will be an important area for future research.

 Cancer therapy

 Inhibition of apoptosis is one of the hallmarks of cancer.
 Therefore, finding ways to overcome this suppression—by activating the apoptosome and triggering caspase activity—is a key goal in the development of new cancer therapies.

 The ability to directly activate the apoptosome is especially valuable, as it enables the removal of mutated cells that would otherwise evade destruction.
 External stimulation of apoptosome assembly can restore apoptosis and eliminate cancer cells that no longer respond to natural cell death signals.
 Several strategies are currently being investigated to achieve this, including: